jesse-prpic/JessePrpic_T1A1/README.md

 - Business Analyst:
-   - While the PO is the one that balances the need of the business through development of product, Business Analysts are the ones that dive deep into workflows and analyses stakeholder feedback; this inturn enriches the product development team.
+   - While the PO is the one that balances the need of the business through development of product, Business Analysts are the ones that dive deep into workflows and analyse stakeholder feedback; this inturn enriches the product development team.

    - BA and PO are similar with the key difference being BA is more focused on the projects and bridges the gap between customer and a team, however the PO is more customer-oriented and provides the vision of a product.